AsahiLinux/docs/macOS-Sonoma-Boot-Failures.md

 ## What happened?

+**Update: We have made changes to the Asahi Installer, to our bootloader m1n1, and to asahi-nvram.
+At this time, we believe installing or having installed Asahi should not introduce any additional danger over a plain vanilla Sonoma upgrade on a single-boot machine.**

 macOS Sonoma and macOS Ventura 13.6 were released with multiple serious bugs in their upgrade and boot process.
 Combined, these bugs can create conditions where a machine always boots to a black screen, no matter what power button press combination is used.
 This leaves users stuck, and the only solution is to use DFU recovery.

 **This bug can affect users both with and without Asahi Linux installed.**